yuchuangu85/intellij-community-idea/README.md

 # IntelliJ IDEA Community Edition [![official JetBrains project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)
+> The souce code of Intellij IDEA Community base version 213.5744.223
+>
+> This resposity main to analyse the flow of this software

 These instructions will help you build IntelliJ IDEA Community Edition from source code, which is the basis for IntelliJ Platform development.
 The following conventions will be used to refer to directories on your machine:

 * `<USER_HOME>` is your home directory.
 * `<IDEA_HOME>` is the root directory for the IntelliJ source code.